mtao/nyu-intro-to-computer-science/slides/starter-kit.md

 - Never use TextEdit on OS X to edit code.
 - Never use Notepad on Windows to edit code.
 - Do not use Microsoft Word or Google Docs to edit code
-- Beware of Emacs, lest you find yourself forever dreaming of keyboard shortcuts.

 ---